MieczyslawFrontDev/homepage/README.md

 Welcome on my first website ! :)

-Actually, I am taking part in the YouCode course !
+Actually, I am taking part in the YouCode course and I'm excited.
 Fantastic experience really !

 This site is about me so You can know me better :)
 I inclucde some information about my adventure with programming and passions too.